Your mortgage fell through on closing day? What to do now

 What can cause a home loan to fall through?

-There are many reasons a mortgage might denied or delayed despite getting preapproved.
-Here are some potential reasons home loans fall through.
+There are a variety of reasons a mortgage might be denied or delayed - even if you’ve already gotten preapproved.
+Here are some potential explanations for home loans falling through.

 1. You financed a big purchase

-Using credit to finance a major purchase after mortgage preapproval will affect your debt-to-income ratio.
-Your DTI ratio shows how much of your income is earmarked to pay debts.
-You can calculate your DTI ratio by adding up your monthly debt payments and dividing it by your monthly pre-tax income.
-Most lenders prefer a DTI of 36% or less to approve a mortgage.
+Making a major purchase using credit after you’ve gotten mortgage preapproval will increase your debt-to-income ratio.
+Your DTI ratio shows how much of your income is needed to pay debts.
+You can calculate your DTI ratio by adding up your monthly debt payments and dividing it by your monthly pretax income.
+Most lenders prefer a DTI of 50% or less to approve a mortgage.
+It’s wise to avoid making any large purchases before you close on your mortgage.

 What to do now: If your mortgage was denied due to a big purchase, start by reviewing your finances and speaking with your lender.
 You may need to pay down some of your debt to lower your DTI ratio or explore alternative loan options.
-If your lender can’t move forward, consider delaying your home purchase until your financial situation improves.
-Sometimes, looking for a more affordable home that fits your new financial standing may be the best option.
+If your lender can’t move forward, consider delaying your home purchase until you can pay off that debt.

 2. You applied for more credit

 Applying for new lines of credit after preapproval is a red flag to lenders.
-Any time you apply for credit, your credit score takes a hit.
-You can prevent this by taking on no new debts and avoid making significant changes to your financial situation.
+Any time you apply for credit, your credit score takes a temporary hit.
+You can prevent this by avoiding taking on new debts and avoiding making significant changes to your financial situation.

-If your credit score is the problem — your lender’s required by law to let you know why you've been turned down for a loan — you need to re-build your credit score.
-You can build up your credit score by taking a multi-pronged approach:
+Your lender is required by law to let you know why you've been turned down for a loan.
+If your credit score is the problem, then you’ll need to take steps to rebuild it.
+You can work to build your credit score by taking the following actions.

 - Pay off outstanding debt